DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

+---
-# Service rules for school admins
+title: Service rules for school admins
+---

 This document currently covers the service rules for school admins.